ColinGilbert/noobwerkz-engine/README.md

 Long-term:
 ```
 I intend on splitting out the platform-specific code from this project into it's own middleware platform, and running the game engine on top of it.
-The focus is for people wanting to set up a proper coding lab, with a specific minimum hardware investment being the established norm.
-Shall also come with blueprints for suggested network layouts.
 ```

 Future cool use-cases: